Skip to Content

 11. Green Arcs and Hexagons

-A regular pattern from page 78 of Shin-Bijutsukai magazine.
+A regular pattern from the Shin-Bijutsukai magazine.

 Shin-bijutsukai page 78